 Trade Promotion and Advertising

 The key Peruvian television providers are the six major Lima-based networks: Latina, América, Panamericana, ATV, ATV+, and Global, along with TV Perú, the state-owned network, which is the only station available in many parts of Peru.
 These broadcasters use affiliates in the provinces.
-Additionally, there are numerous smaller, independent stations that serve particular cities and regions.
-A report by TV regulatory agency Osiptel concluded that 70% of households used cable television as of 2019, a 10% increase from 2018, with most of it from pirated cable TV connections.
+Additionally, numerous smaller, independent stations serve particular cities and regions.
+A report by TV regulatory agency Osiptel concluded that 70% of households used cable television, mostly pirated cable TV connections.
 Canal N, a 24-hour cable news channel owned by El Comercio Group, and RPP, the cable channel for one of the most widely heard radio stations, are highly influential.

 Sales Service/Customer Support

 Peruvians consider customer service and support as critical factors in final purchasing decisions, especially for products requiring periodic services.
 Therefore, a reliable distributor must sell the product to guarantee quality assurance.
 For example, servicing and availability are two of the perceived advantages that Asian-manufactured automobiles enjoy in Peru compared to their U.S. counterparts.
 Similarly, U.S. after-sales service has a superior reputation with mining equipment compared to third-country competitors.

 Banco de Comercio

 Banco de Crédito

 Banco GNB Peru

 BBVA Banco Continental